How to Measure Entity Resolution Rate: A Framework for CMOs

 - publication-name variants

-- founder/company aliases
+- founder and company aliases

 - product families that collapse under AI search